ankitsultana/blog/_drafts/2016-08-15-flows-and-theorems.markdown

 ---

+> **Theorem 2:** For a given network with integral capacities, there always
+> exists a maximum flow such that flow pushed along every edge is an integer.

+**Proof:**

+Omitted as available online

+---

 > **Problem 1:** Given a bipartite graph $$G(V, E)$$, how to find the size of minimum
 >                vertex cover?